 For the first time, tax evasion may become a prosecutable offence.

 Till now, tax evasion was a compoundable offence.
-A person caught evading tax could admit to his wrongs and pay penalty to walk free.
+A person caught evading tax could admit to his wrongs and pay a penalty to walk free.
 But if it is made a prosecutable offence, he may face a jail term.

 The SIT told the apex court that the Central Board of Direct Taxation must take a decision on this recommendation by March 31.